Today, I will review my best third-party E-mount lenses for APS-C or crop sensor cameras.

 Samyang is some of the most compact and lightweight, and being Samyang, quite affordable lenses are designed for the Sony e mount.

-75 millimeters will be a pretty interesting focal length to try, not just for things like conventional portraits, but overall, so things like travel and street photography as well.
+75 millimeters will be an interesting focal length for conventional portraits, travel, and street photography.

 This is such a small lens, and the lens comes with a pretty decent hood and a nice little clamshell case.

-Just to give you guys an idea of how this feels, this lens 230 grams is about 140 grams lighter than the Sony 85 1.8, which is already a pretty small and light lens.
+To give you guys an idea of how this feels, this lens, 230 grams, is about 140 grams lighter than the Sony 85 1.8, which is already a pretty small and lightweight lens.

 The focus ring is also very well dampened; I find it a little stiff, especially for manual focus during video.

-But I think it’s good for fine-tuning your focus for stills within close distances, and it might get broken over overtime.
+But I think it’s suitable for fine-tuning your focus for stills within close distances, and it might get broken over time.

 Instead of the traditional autofocus, the lens has a customizable switch that lets you choose what to do with the focus ring.

-The most important thing about a lens is the image quality, and it doesn’t matter if it has the best hardware or the best price if the images are terrible.
+The most important thing about a lens is the image quality; it doesn’t matter if it has the best hardware or the best price if the images are terrible.

-To control the chromatic aberration, Samyang used a certain combination of low dispersion and high refractive lenses.
+Samyang used a combination of low dispersion and high refractive lenses to control chromatic aberration.